Planned Giving & Legacy Gifts:

 A Legacy of Love and Care:

-Remembering the plight of abused and abandoned animals by naming the Windham County Humane Society (WCHS) in your will demonstrates a lasting commitment to provide care and shelter for needy animals.
+Remembering the Windham County Humane Society (WCHS) in your will demonstrates a lasting commitment to provide care and shelter for animals in need.

 You can designate WCHS as a:

 Direct beneficiary of specific assets within your estate